-Crepe Myrtle is a beautiful and hardy flowering tree that can be grown almost anywhere in the United States.
+Crepe Myrtles are beautiful and hardy flowering trees that can be grown almost anywhere in the United States.
 They’re especially popular in the South, where you’ll see them in front yards, parks, and along sidewalks because they do so well in the Summer heat.
 I’m frankly obsessed with crepe myrtles and I always stop to photograph them whenever I see one- just ask my husband!

-This flowering tree is an excellent alternative to the lilac bush, which doesn’t grow well in zones that have warm Winters.
-It’ll begin to bloom during late Spring (sometimes even early Spring!) and will continue to bloom through Summer and into the Fall.
+Crepe Myrtles begin to bloom during late Spring (sometimes even early Spring!) and will continue to bloom throughout the Summer and into the Fall.

-If you long for tall trees with generous clusters of flowers that can withstand high temperatures and humidity, then the Crepe Myrtle is an excellent choice.
-Tree varieties can grow 15 to 20 feet tall, while dwarf varieties can grow 12 to 24 inches tall.
+If you long to grow trees that produce generous clusters of flowers but can also withstand hot Summer days and humidity, then Crepe Myrtle trees are a perfect choice.
+Tree varieties can grow 15 to 20 feet tall, whereas dwarf varieties can grow 12 to 24 inches tall.

-You can find varieties that bloom gorgeous white, purple, or pink flowers.
-The trees are thin and multi-stemmed, which gives it a look similar to lilac bushes.
+You can find varieties that produce gorgeous white, lilac, or pink flowers.
+The trees trunks are thin and the bark is beautiful all on its own!

 I personally LOVE Crepe Myrtle trees because they grow so well where I live (Southern California).
-We get especially hot Summers and warm Winters here with very little rainfall, and these beautiful trees STILL produce such vibrant blooms.
+We experience triple-digit Summers and warm Winters here with very little rainfall, and yet these beautiful trees STILL produce such vibrant blooms for months on end.

-If you’re ready to grow a few (or just one!) of these beautiful trees in your yard, these tips are going to help you make sure they thrive.
-Let’s get started!
+If you’re interested in growing one or two of these beautiful trees in your yard, these tips are going to help you make sure they thrive.

 Crepe Myrtles can be planted in the early Spring or Fall, before the first frost.
-However, if you purchase a pot that’s already blooming, you can plant it in late Spring or Summer, as they’re known to transplant well.
+However, if you purchase a pot that’s already blooming, you can plant it in late Spring or Summer.

 When you bring it home from the garden center, give the pot a good watering.
 You want the root ball to be moist when you plant it.
-If you plant it when it is dry, it has a poor chance of survival.
+If you plant your crepe myrtle when it is dry, it’ll have a poor chance of survival.

 First, you’ll want to make sure you pick the perfect spot for your tree.
 The spot should get plenty of direct sunlight each day, at least 6 hours.
-The spot should also be slightly elevated so that the soil drains well.
+The spot should also be slightly elevated so that the soil drains well and doesn’t collect.
 You don’t want any water puddles around your tree!

 Well-drained soil with a pH level is 5.0 to 6.5 is ideal.

-Once you choose your spot, dig a hole that is the same depth as the pot the tree came in but twice the diameter.
+Once you choose your planting spot, dig a hole that is the same depth as the pot the tree came in and twice the diameter.

 Gently remove the tree from its pot so that the roots stay intact, and place it into the hole.